-Earlier this month, What The Sound had the opportunity to chat with Darvid Thor, a founding member and guitarist of the Melbourne, Australia-based funk and soul band, The Cactus Channel.
+This spring, What The Sound had the opportunity to chat with Darvid Thor, a founding member and guitarist of the Melbourne, Australia-based funk and soul band, The Cactus Channel.
 The instrumental septet recently paired up with vocalist Sam Cromack (Ball Park Music, My Own Pet Radio) on their latest EP Do It For Nothing.
-To support the project, Darvid, the band, and Cromack hit Melbourne, Sydney, and are soon to tour through Brisbane.
+To support the project, Darvid, the band, and Cromack hit Melbourne, Sydney, and Brisbane.
+TCC are continuing to grow their following by playing a handful of shows around their country.
 For those who are into past funk groups who we have featured such as The Dip, or musicians such as Unknown Mortal Orchestra, Charles Bradley, BADBADNOTGOOD, and Alabama Shakes, trust us and give The Cactus Channel a listening to.

 What The Sound: So you're a founding member of The Cactus Channel?

-Darvid Thor: Yeah, we've nearly been around now for ten years which is kind of insane.
-But yes, so we started it back when we were all the high school in year, maybe eight or nine.
-We were like fourteen years old.
+Darvid Thor: Yeah, we've been around for nearly ten years, which is kind of insane.
+We started it back when we were all in year eight or nine at high school.
+I think we were fourteen years old?

 WTS: That's nuts.